Christmas Classic: Chicken and Dressing

 The Notebook

-My parents and inlaws have all passed away and my husband and I are the oldest now in each of our families.
-It seems strange that we don’t have someone to “check on” anymore.
-Now, we are the ones who will require checking on!
-We’re not quite there yet, but it is still strange to be at that stage in your life.
+My parents and in-laws have all passed away, and now my husband and I find ourselves as the oldest in each of our families.
+It feels so strange not to have someone to “check on” anymore.
+Now, we’re the ones who will eventually need checking on!
+We’re not quite there yet, but it’s still an odd feeling to realize we’ve reached this stage in life.

-Right in the front of the book was a folded newspaper clipping with a recipe for Caramel Banana Pie and Chicken and Dressing.
-Now, we have her handwritten recipe for chicken and dressing and it’s a good one.
-This one was a little bit different, though not a lot.
+Right at the front of her old notebook was a folded newspaper clipping with recipes for Caramel Banana Pie and Chicken and Dressing.
+While we already have her handwritten chicken and dressing recipe—and it’s a good one—this version was slightly different.
+Not a big change, but enough to catch my attention.

-I turned the clipping over and noticed the dates of an ad on the back.
-The date was just a couple of weeks before she passed away.
-She died rather suddenly and I imagine this was the last time she probably used her notebook.
+As I turned the clipping over, I noticed the date on an ad printed on the back.
+It was from just a couple of weeks before she passed away, so suddenly, in 2001.
+It struck me that this might have been the last time she used her notebook.
+Perhaps she was planning to try the pie or the chicken and dressing (or both) for Christmas that year.

 Chicken & Dressing